PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:20:26
+Last updated: 2024-04-05 11:21:00
-Random Quote: Jerry: "I wish that shotgun was my penis."Beth: "If it were, you could call me Ernest Hemingway." - Beth Smith
+Random Quote: No, that you think you'll graduate High-School. - Meemaw